Manhattan

 • Motor Information: Initiates movement or activation of muscles and glands.

-The Three Divisions of the Trigeminal Nerve
+The Three Branches of the Trigeminal Nerve

 The trigeminal nerve has three different divisions, each with a slightly different function: